 Cuba is an amazing country to visit, but here are some things you need to know before you go.

-For Americans it’s still a difficult country to visit, but for us Kiwis, we can fly there via Mexico, Canada or other Caribbean countries.
+For Americans it’s still a difficult country to visit, but for most other nationalities, including we Kiwis, we can fly there via Mexico, Canada or other Caribbean countries.

 But first, where is Cuba?

-Cuba is actually a very country, about the size of the whole state of Florida.
-It sits just south of Miami and over the top of the Cayman Islands (where my brother lives) and Jamaica and often acts as a bit of an umbrella from the storms that roar up the eastern seaboard.
+Cuba is actually quite a large country for an island nation.
+It’s about the size of the whole state of Florida.
+It is located just south of Miami and over the top of the Cayman Islands (where my brother lives) and Jamaica and often acts as a bit of an umbrella from the storms that roar up the eastern seaboard.